 I love watching infomercials because I find it fascinating how these modern pitch vehicles can make normal, everyday products like kitchen knives, blenders and vacuums seem like the solution to world peace.
 I also love seeing how carefully orchestrated dialogue, animations, and quirky demonstrations come together in blissful simplicity to build a compelling business case (or at least a perceived case) in just a few minutes.

-As a sales professional, though, what I especially love is how infomercials magically overcome a buyer’s inertial resistance (i.e. propensity to sit there and do nothing) and move them to buy.
+As a sales professional though, what I especially love about infomercials is their massive conversion power!
+The way they almost magically overcome a buyer’s inertial resistance (i.e. propensity to sit there and do nothing) and move them to buy.
 One minute it’s 2 am and you’re lying in bed, watching an infomercial, about to fall asleep; the next minute a Magic Bullet is being express-shipped to your door!
 While often captivating, repetitive, and a bit schlocky, there’s a lot that any sales professional can learn from infomercials about pitching a product.

-Regardless of what product is being pitched, the messaging approach itself is often formulaic, leading the viewer through a series of simple, easily agreeable arguments that culminate in a solution-centric call to action.
+Regardless of what product is being pitched, the messaging approach itself is often formulaic.
+A story.
+Something human beings are conditioned to listen to and follow.
+How we passed our history and traditions from generation to generation for hundreds of years.
+And in the case of infomercials, that story leads the viewer through a series of simple, easily agreeable arguments that culminate in a solution-centric call to action.

 Before we dive into examples, let’s first look at a simple, four-step codified breakdown for a typical infomercial pitch: